-While evaluating the property for investment, make sure that you check for the public parks, shopping malls, gymnasiums, cineplex, public transportation, healthcare facilities, schools, and all the other factors that would help in conceivably enticing the tenants.
-To check for such facilities in a neighbourhood, you can always check through the developers’ project brochures or just simply do online research about the locality and the reviews about the locality.
+While evaluating the property for investment, make sure that you check for the public parks, shopping malls, gymnasiums, cineplexes, public transportation, healthcare facilities, schools, and all the other factors that would help in conceivably enticing the tenants.
+To check for such facilities in a neighborhood, you can always check through the developers’ project brochures or just simply do online research about the locality and the reviews about the locality.

 While researching the area, it is also important that you check for one or more good schooling facilities in your locality as your tenants can be people with families and this could be a great add-on to the list of reasons why a tenant should prefer your property over others.
 Areas that are proximate to the business hubs providing employment opportunities can also be a good spot for investing in rental properties as they will attract more tenants.

 The tenants today are also looking forward to identifying spots that could add value to their lifestyle as most of the properties offering all the best lifestyle deliverables may be out of their financial limits.
 Thus rental homes providing these facilities tend to attract more tenants.
-The ambience, sitting area for the elderly, play area for the children, etc. are some of the amenities that people look for in a rental property to determine if it is worth the rental amount or not.
+The ambiance, sitting area for the elderly, play area for the children, etc. are some of the amenities that people look for in a rental property to determine if it is worth the rental amount or not.

 Do proper research to quote the best rental amount